 1. When plastic parts need to be large and solid.
-These parts can take hours to 3D print, while it takes just a few minutes to mill them with a CNC machine.
+These parts can take hours to 3D print, while it takes just a few minutes to mill them from a sheet or rod with a CNC machine.

 2. When special material is needed.
-If you design a component in a material like POM, PEI or PEEK, there is virtually no way to 3D print them, since reliable and affordable printing formulations of these plastics are not yet available.
-Instead, blocks and bars of the materials can be used for CNC machining.
+If you design a component in a material like PVC, POM, PEI or PEEK, there is virtually no way to 3D print them, since reliable and affordable printing formulations of these plastics are not yet available.
+Instead, we can get blocks and bars of the materials, which can be used for CNC machining.

 3. When concept models or functional prototypes need a high-quality surface finish.
 The 3D printing process leaves layer marks on the surface of part that can be difficult to remove.
 But since we can achieve surfaces of Ra 0.2 from milling, we save a lot of time on finishing.

 4. When parts have tiny details that can only be made from CNC machining.
 Some small details are not suited to printing.
 For example, lots of optical patterns are designed with a small radius, and with CNC milling we can achieve radii as small as R 0.05 mm.

 Although machined plastics are not as amenable to surface finishing procedures as machined metals, there are still several options for altering and improving the surface appearance of a plastic part.